tedkulp/silk/README.txt

 4. Pull down the silk repo master branch directly from github.
 Run: giternal update

-5. Copy the autogen script to the right place
+5. Change directories to the 'shell_tools' directory.
-Run: cp lib/silk/autogen.sh .
+Run: cd shell_tools

-6. Let Silk setup a typical directory structure for an application
+6. Install a typical directory structure for an application.
+Try sh autogen.sh --help for more info.
-Run: sh autogen.sh

-OR (if this doesn't work)

-Ensure autogen.sh has execute permissions (chmod a+x autogen.sh) and
+Run: sh autogen.sh  OR (if this doesn't work) Ensure autogen.sh has execute permissions (chmod a+x autogen.s
-Run: ./autogen

 7. Start developing!